pras-ops/udemy-transcript-extractor/README.md

 - Internet connection
 - Active Udemy account (for course access)

-## 🐛 Troubleshooting

-### **Common Issues**

-#### **Transcript Not Detected**
-- Ensure the transcript panel is open on Udemy
-- Refresh the page and try again
-- Check if the video has captions available

-#### **Extension Not Working**
-- Verify the extension is enabled in Chrome
-- Check browser console for error messages
-- Ensure you're on a supported Udemy course page

-#### **Batch Collection Issues**
-- Make sure you're on a course page (not individual video)
-- Check if batch collection is active
-- Verify you have access to all course videos

-### **Getting Help**
-- Check the browser console for error messages
-- Verify extension permissions in Chrome settings
-- Ensure the Udemy page is fully loaded
-- Contact support for additional assistance

 ## 🤝 Contributing

 We welcome contributions!
 Here's how you can help: